-Our year-to-date gross share run rate (calculated using granted restricted shares, options and performance shares at target as a percentage of our total outstanding shares) as of December 28, 2020 (our fiscal year end) was 1.6%.
-As of December 28, 2020, our three-year average share run rate was 1.5%.
+Our year-to-date gross share run rate (calculated using granted restricted shares, options and performance shares at target as a percentage of our total outstanding shares) as of January 3, 2022 was 1.6%.
+As of January 3, 2022, our three-year average share run rate was 1.7%.
 We believe that these percentages demonstrate our commitment to careful and efficient use of the shares that stockholders have approved for issuance under our 2006 Plan and our 2014 Plan.

-Since 2010, we have used two forms of equity for long-term equity incentive compensation for our executive officers: RSUs is weighted 45% and performance RSUs (PRUs) is weighted 55%.
+Since 2010, we have used two forms of equity for long-term equity incentive compensation for our executive officers: RSUs are weighted 45% and PRUs are weighted 55% for named executive officers and RSUs are weighted 30% and PRUs are weighted 70% for our CEO.